 - b.
-Give assistance to members of their staff who bring to their notice health and safety matters, which they are unable to resolve; - Monitor and review the adequacy of risk assessments and best practice by means of consultation with the workforce, local safety inspections, defect reports etc; - d.
-Ensure that staff are aware of and comply with emergency/contingency plans; - e.
-Encourage safety representatives to engage in 3 monthly inspections of work areas and operational activities; - f.
-Ensure that all safety related incidents and injury accidents are recorded and reported promptly and accurately to Senior Managers and the appointed Health and Safety Advisor; - g.
-Consult regularly with union appointed Health and Safety Representatives and non-union appointed Representatives of Employee Safety (where appointed) on relevant health and safety matters;
+Give assistance to members of their staff who bring to their notice health and safety matters, which they are unable to resolve; - c.
+Monitor and review the adequacy of risk assessments and best practice by means of consultation with the workforce, local safety inspections, defect reports etc; - d.
+Ensure that all developed occupational health Covid-19 related information and safe working procedures are brought to the attention of all personnel within their area of responsibility, with the assistance of the appointed Health and Safety Advisor. - e.
+Ensure that staff are aware of and comply with emergency/contingency plans; - f.
+Encourage safety representatives to engage in 3 monthly inspections of work areas and operational activities;

+- g.
+Ensure that all safety related incidents and injury accidents are recorded and reported promptly and accurately to Senior Managers and the appointed Health and Safety Advisor; - Consult regularly with union appointed Health and Safety Representatives and nonunion appointed Representatives of Employee Safety (where appointed) on relevant health and safety matters;
-- h.
-Demonstrate their commitment to the continual improvement of occupational health and safety performance, by setting a personal example and promoting a positive health and safety culture within the workforce; - i.
-Deploy resources at their disposal to resolve health and safety matters; - j.
-Ensure that service specific risk assessments are undertaken, completed, and continually reviewed, in association with the appointed Health and Safety Advisor. - k.
-Monitor contractors' safety performance on a regular basis as required by this health and safety policy, and as specifically detailed in the guidance document (supporting this health and safety policy) on Control of Contractors; - I. Ensure that all work equipment is properly selected, used, inspected and maintained: - m.
-Provide necessary levels of supervision of staff and operations under their control or responsibility;

-- n.
-In association with the appointed Health and Safety Advisor, produce local safe working procedures and guidance documents, which are based on risk assessments, safety inspections, accidents and other relevant information; - o.
-Periodically observe all work activities to ensure safe working procedures are being fully adhered to. - Ensure workplace inspections are carried out every three months (and on a more frequent basis if the level of risk requires it) and make provision for necessary remedial action when unsatisfactory conditions are identified; - q.
-With the assistance of the appointed Health and Safety Advisor, investigate accidents, incidents and contributory factors and review safe methods of working and risk assessments and implement remedial actions to prevent a recurrence; - r.
-Review the effectiveness of remedial action following an accident; - s.
-Ensure that all required health and safety records are maintained; - t.
+- i.
+Demonstrate their commitment to the continual improvement of occupational health and general safety performance, by setting a personal example and promoting a positive health and safety culture within the workforce; - j.
+Deploy resources at their disposal to resolve health and safety matters; - k.
+Ensure that service specific risk assessments are undertaken, completed, and continually reviewed, in association with the appointed Health and Safety Advisor. - I. Monitor contractors' safety performance on a regular basis as required by this health and safety policy, and as specifically detailed in the guidance document (supporting this health and safety policy) on Control of Contractors; - m.
+Ensure that all work equipment is properly selected, used, inspected and maintained; - n.
+Provide necessary levels of supervision of staff and operations under their control or responsibility; - o.
+In association with the appointed Health and Safety Advisor, produce local safe working procedures and guidance documents, which are based on risk assessments, safety inspections, accidents and other relevant information; - p.
+Periodically observe all work activities to ensure safe working procedures are being fully adhered to. - q.
+Ensure workplace inspections are carried out every three months (and on a more frequent basis if the level of risk requires it) and make provision for necessary remedial action when unsatisfactory conditions are identified; - r.
+With the assistance of the appointed Health and Safety Advisor, investigate accidents, incidents and contributory factors and review safe methods of working and risk assessments and implement remedial actions to prevent a recurrence; - s.
+Review the effectiveness of remedial action following an accident; - t.
+Ensure that all required health and safety records are maintained; - u.
 Participate in and support West London Waste's Health and Safety audit and inspection process;

-- u.
-Identify staff safety training needs from Health and Safety Advisors reviews, team meetings, tool box talks and Appraisal and risk assessment processes; - v.
-Stimulate interest and enthusiasm for health and safety matters amongst the staff under their control; - w.
-Ensure that all staff under their control (including new and transferred, permanent, temporary and agency staff) are inducted in health and safety instructions, codes of practice and the risk assessments applicable to the work they undertake; - x.
-Bring to the attention of the Senior Managers and appointed Health and Safety Advisor, any health and safety issues they are unable to resolve.
+v.
+Identify staff safety training needs from Health and Safety Advisor s reviews, team meetings, toolbox talks and Appraisal and risk assessment processes;

+- w.
+Stimulate interest and enthusiasm for health and safety matters amongst the staff under their control; - x.
+Ensure that all staff under their control (including new and transferred, permanent, temporary and agency staff) are inducted in health and safety instructions, as well as any local codes of practice and the risk assessments applicable to the work they undertake; - y.
+This training and information will include a number of toolbox talks, derived from the process of risk assessment, for all tasks representing significant risk.

-3.1.5 Site Managers
+3.1.5 Site Manager